Multiplicity of non-acyclic ${\rm SL}_2$-representations and L-functions of the odd-twisted Whitehead links: -functions of universal deformations

-Let $\pi$ be the group of $W_{2n-1}$.
-Let $\F$ be any finite field with characteristic $p>2$ and $O$ a CDVR with $O/\mf{m}_O=\F$.
-Then the conjugacy classes of absolutely irreducible $\SL_2\F$-representations correspond to points of a component of the character variety $\ol f_n(x,y,z)=0$ in $\F^3$.
-(This assertion holds by the fact that the Brauer group of a finite field is trivial and \cite[Proposition 3.4]{Marche-RIMS2016}.)
+Let $\pi$ denote the group of $W_{2n-1}$.
+Let $\F$ be any field with characteristic $p>2$ and $\mathcal O$ a CDVR with $\mathcal O/\mf{m}_\mathcal O=\F$.
+As before, let $f_n\in \Z[x,y,z]$ denote the reduced polynomial defining the geometric component of the ${\rm SL}_2\C$-character variety, and put $\ol{f_n}:=f$ mod $p$.
+Then each conjugacy class of absolutely irreducible ${\rm SL}_2\F$-representations corresponds to a point of a component of the character variety $\ol{f_n}(x,y,z)=0$ in $\F^3$.
+(If $\F$ is a finite field or an algebraically closed field, then the inverse correspondence exists, by the fact that the Brauer group of a finite field is trivial and \cite[Proposition 3.4]{Marche-RIMS2016}.)